-Even in classical history, after mythological figures like Hercules and alongside semimythological figures, we encounter great would-be world redeemers like Alexander the Great and Ghengis Khan.
-Indeed, even mediaeval Britain had her King Arthur and the Anglo-Saxons their Robin Hood.

-Nearer to our own time, we meet with Nietzsche's superman and its modern fulfilment in Adolf Hitler -- Exhibit A. Then there is Exhibit B -- Benvenuto Mussolini and his heroic march on Rome to "save" Italy.10 Exhibit C is "Chairman Mao, our Saviour"-as the little children in Red China were taught to sing of their Great Dictator.11 And Exhibit D is Joseph Stalin, czar of all the Russias, of whom the Dutch Communist Theun de Vries has sung:
+Even in classical history, after mythological figures like Hercules and alongside semi-mythological figures like King Arthur and Robin Hood, we encounter great would-be world redeemers like Alexander the Great and Ghengis Khan.
+And, nearer to our own time, we meet with Nietzsche's superman and its modern fulfilment in Adolf Hitler; with Benvenuto Mussolini and his heroic march on Rome to "save" Italy; with "Chairman Mao, our Savior"-as the little children in Red China are taught to sing of their Great Dictator; and with Joseph Stalin, new czar of all the Russias, of whom the Dutch Communist Theun de Vries has sung:

-"Leaders come and go; the nation lives for ever-But in the heart of our new order Stands indelibly written: Stalin -- brother, comrade, leader!"12
+Leaders come and go; the nation lives for ever- But in the heart of our new order Stands indelibly written: Stalin-brother, comrade, leader!

-But enough has perhaps been said to illustrate that "hope springs eternal in the human breast," as the poet remarked.
-Even though man's one hero after the other is soon found to have clay feet.

-Yet the idea as such of the hope of a coming heroic leader to redeem mankind, is ineradicable.
-And it is ineradicable precisely because, however perverted it may become in its various concrete (mis)applications, it is ultimately nevertheless based at the deepest level on faith in the very first promised hope of redemption ever revealed to man, right after the fall.
+But enough has perhaps been said to illustrate that "hope springs eternal in the human breast," as the poet remarked, even though man's one hero after the other is soon found to have clay feet.
+But the idea as such of the hope of a coming heroic leader to redeem mankind, is ineradicable.
+And it is ineradicable precisely because, however perverted it may become in its various concrete (mis)applications, it is ultimately nevertheless based at the deepest level on faith in the very first promised hope of redemption ever revealed to man, right after the fall-the inextinguishable promised hope of the pp. 72-81; Higger, The Jewish Utopia [presented to the Library of the University of Texas by the Kallah of Texas Rabbis] (Baltimore: Lord Baltimore Press, 1932); Williams, The Ultimate World Order-as Pictured in "The Jewish Utopia" (Union, N. J.: Christian Educational Association, 1957).